EspressoKyle/hugo-aws-kickstart/README.md

 # hugo-aws-kickstart
- Automates the creation of a server-less Hugo blog using AWS and Github Actions
+ Automates the creation of a serverless Hugo blog using AWS and Github Actions